R-Neville/R-Neville/README.md

-- 👋 Hi, I’m @R-Neville
+Hi, 👋

-- 👀 I’m interested in Web and Electron application development
+It's  @R-Neville here.

-- 🌱 I’m currently learning Express, Sequelize, and React, in TypeScript
+I'm a full-stack PHP and TypeScript developer, also interested in Electron app develpment!

 <!---
 R-Neville/R-Neville is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.